aashishdugar/Friends-Recommendation/README.md

-# Friends-Recommendation
+# Friends Recommendation System
-Friends Recommendation System using Spark
+Friends Recommendation System using Spark.
+(Note - I also used a Hadoop FS to deal with large data storage.)